HHSAPCompSci2020/capstone-project-p3-maze-runners/doc/README - Maze of Legends.txt

 Stretch Features:
 [These are features that we agree a fully complete version of this program would have, but that you probably will not have time to implement.
 A good final project does not necessarily need to have any of these completed at all.
 At least 3 are required.
 Again, fully describe each.]
 *  First Person, make the maze in first person perspective and render the maze and everything 3D to make it more difficult
-*  Maze has [d]levels that randomly generate, and becomes more and more difficult
+*  Maze has [b]levels that randomly generate, and becomes more and more difficult
 *  Monetary system to buy gear/characterskins/permanent powerups etc
 * Leaderboard feature over firebase of fastest completion time